 - How Do We Use This Personal Information?

-We use your personal information in connection with providing the Website to you.
+We use your personal information in connection with providing the Websites to you.
 In particular, your personal information may be used by us, our employees, service providers, and disclosed to third parties to:

 - Communicate with you

-- Notify you about changes to the Website
+- Notify you about changes to the Websites

-- Audit and monitor usage of the Website
+- Audit and monitor usage of the Websites

 - Manage complaints, feedback and respond to questions